Real sed patterns for log analysis: extract errors, filter time ranges, anonymize PII, parse …

 Explore this further in Lambda Website Integration: When and Why You Should Use It

-Production Lessons from 18 Months at Scale
+Production Lessons from Running This at Scale

 Lesson 1: Cold Starts Matter